Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 When discussing the problem a candidate should try to engage the interviewer in the process as a collaborator.
 Use terms like "we" when talking about the problem and the solution.

-In general, an interviewer *wants* the candidate to succeed and by engaging in a collaborative process, you can both become more at-ease and solicit more helpful feedback.
+In general, an interviewer *wants* the candidate to succeed.
+By engaging in a collaborative process, you can both become more at-ease and solicit more helpful feedback.

 ### !end-callout